spiwokv/Fourier-Transform-Understanding-by-R/convolution/README.md

 Another application of convolution theorem is in crystallography.
 We have already shown in 1D and 2D that a Fourier transform of a periodic function is the same as a Fourier transform of a single unit except that it is separated by several zero bins.
-We have explained it practically using apropriate plots.
+We have explained it practically using appropriate plots.
 It is possible to explain this using convolution theorem.
-A periodically repeating function (or a crystal) can be seen as a convolution of a series of delta functions (infinitelly narrow peaks) centered in centres of the unit cell and a single unit of the periodic function (single cell).
+A periodically repeating function (or a crystal) can be seen as a convolution of a series of delta functions (infinitely narrow peaks) centered in centers of the unit cell and a single unit of the periodic function (single cell).
 The Fourier transform is thus a product of the Fourier transform of the series of delta functions and the Fourier transform of the single cell.
 This gives the Fourier transform of the single image separated by series of zero bins.

 Convolution and deconvolution can be used in other areas.
 Artificial neuronal networks are used in a wide range of applications.
-For example it can read hand-written zip codes on evelopes.
-Since zip codes are written in pre-preinted boxes, it is possible to use usual neural network.
-But if zip codes are not written in pre-printed boxes or a neural network should for example recognize trafic signs in order to drive an autonomous cars it is necessary to recognize object anywhere in a large visual field.
+For example it can read hand-written zip codes on envelopes.
+Since zip codes are written in pre-printed boxes, it is possible to use usual neural network.
+But if zip codes are not written in pre-printed boxes or a neural network should for example recognize traffic signs in order to drive an autonomous cars it is necessary to recognize object anywhere in a large visual field.
 Thanks to convolution, convolutional neuronal networks do this job.
 In microscopy it is possible to look at the image as a convolution of true image with an error.